Evgeni Koroliov and Grigory Sokolov: 2 Russian titanic pianists to perfectly finish the year!

 György Ligeti said of Koroliov’s Bach: « … but if I am to be allowed only one musical work on my desert island, then I should choose Koroliov’s Bach, because forsaken, starving and dying of thirst, I would listen to it right up to my last breath ».

 Koroliov served the Goldberg Variations with the deepest understanding and impeccable vision and technique.
 A superlative hour and a half!

 Just 2 days later, Sokolov played Beethoven and Schubert at the TCE.

-After the intermission Sokolov played Schubert “4 Impromptus” D.935.
-I read somewhere a critic mentioning that Sokolov’s vision of the same work focused on the intimate.
+After the intermission Sokolov played Schubert 4 Impromptus D.935.
+I read somewhere a critic mentioning that Sokolov’s vision of the work focused on the intimate.
 It is exactly so and exactly as it should be!

 Sokolov, always playing with minimal light, like Richter and Pogorelich, so that the audience can concentrate on the music and not on the pianist, gave a long series of encores, as he generously always do:

-A perfect ending to this evening that lead us to other worlds!
+A perfect end to this evening that took us to other worlds!